likoz2/Lectures/CSharp/PaperWork/introduction.md

 ### Common mistakes, issues and hints
 If you encounter an issue while coding, I can assure you that it is not the last time you are dealing with that exact issue.\
 As a beginner you can write the issues and their solutions somewhere on a paper or into a notepad.
 It could help you in the near future.\
-It is a good practice to learn from your mistakes as you will do the same mistake multiple times when coding.\
+It is a good practice to learn from your mistakes as you will make the same mistake multiple times when coding.\
 The good part is that there is finite number of issues you can encounter.

-Common mistakes
+Common mistakes (just to name a few)
 - Forgetting `;` at the end of the line. (very common)
 - Not providing closed `}` after opening `{`.
 (Note that the compiler can say "Missing `;`" instead of "Missing `}`") (very common)
 - Not providing closed ')' after opening '('.
-(Note that the compiler can say "Missing `;`" instead of "Missing `}`") (common)
+(Note that the compiler can say "Missing `;`" instead of "Missing `)`") (common)
 - Coding in late hours when brain wants to sleep and doing weird stuff in the code. (common)
   - The next morning you will spend hours just rewriting what you wrote the night before.
 For real, go to sleep.
 - Off-by-one loops.
 This means that your loop will end too soon or too late as you forget `- 1`. (common)